gitkraken/vscode-gitlens/README.md

 Use the `Generate Commit Message` command from the Source Control view's context menu to automatically generate a commit message for your staged changes by leveraging AI.

-# Ready for GitKraken Pro?
+# Ready for GitLens Pro?

-When you're ready to unlock the full potential of GitLens and enjoy all the benefits on your privately hosted repos, consider upgrading to GitKraken Pro.
-With GitKraken Pro, you'll gain access to ✨ features on privately hosted repos and ☁️ features based on the Pro plan.
+When you're ready to unlock the full potential of GitLens and enjoy all the benefits on your privately hosted repos, consider upgrading to GitLens Pro.
+With GitLens Pro, you'll gain access to ✨ features on privately hosted repos and ☁️ features based on the Pro plan.

-To learn more about the pricing and the additional ✨ and ☁️ features offered with GitKraken Pro, visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing).
-Upgrade to GitKraken Pro today and take your Git workflow to the next level!
+To learn more about the pricing and the additional ✨ and ☁️ features offered with GitLens Pro, visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing).
+Upgrade to GitLens Pro today and take your Git workflow to the next level!

 # FAQ